Primitive stable representations in higher rank semisimple Lie groups: Regularity and Grassmannians

-Proposition \ref{regular} provides a tool to prove the $\sigma_{mod}$-regularity of a sequence.
-This will be useful in proving the $\sigma_{mod}$-regularities of positive representations.
-Note that in order to apply Proposition \ref{regular} to a sequence, we need information about the action of a sequence on each projective space $\mathbb P(\wedge^r\mathbb R^n)$.
-Furthermore it is possible to prove the $\sigma_{mod}$-regularity of a sequence only with information about the action of a sequence on each Grassmannian as follows.
+Proposition \ref{regular} provides a tool to check the $\sigma_{mod}$-regularity of a sequence.
+This will be useful in proving the $\sigma_{mod}$-regularities of positive representations later.
+Note that in order to apply Proposition \ref{regular} to a sequence, we need information about the action of a sequence on each projective space $\mathbb P(\wedge^k\mathbb R^m)$.
+In other words it is possible to prove the $\sigma_{mod}$-regularity of a sequence only with information about the action of a sequence on each Grassmannian as follows.